SiaFoundation/siad/modules/renter/README.md

 considered lost as there is no way to repair it.

 #### Stuck Loop
+File's are marked as `stuck` if the Renter is unable to fully upload the file.
+While there are many reasons a file might not be fully uploaded, failed uploads due to the Renter, ie the Renter shut down, will not cause the file to be marked as `stuck`.
+The intention is that if a file is marked as `stuck` then it is assumed that there is a problem with the file itself.

 The stuck loop is responsible for targeting chunks that didn't get repaired properly.
 The stuck loop randomly finds a directory containing stuck chunks and then will randomly add one stuck chunk to the heap.
 The randomness with which